garyongguanjie/garyongguanjie.github.io/_posts/2020-12-11-False-Positive-Paradox-and-covid19-in Singapore.md

 ---
 layout: post
-title: False Positive Paradox and Covid19 Paradox in Singapore
+title: False Positive Paradox and Covid19 in Singapore
 ---

 Singapore is one of the few nations in the world with very low daily infections of covid19.
 The recent case of a false positve on a